liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/02-publishing-files/12-linking-to-google-drive.markdown

 ## Configure Your Google Project

-Follow these steps to create and/or configure your Google project so it can communicate with your @product@ instance:
+Follow these steps to create and/or configure your Google project so it can communicate with your @sharepoint@ instance:

 1. Go to the
     [Google API Console](https://console.developers.google.com).